 When Is the Best Time

-Kaikoura is a popular tourist destination and the best one in New Zealand for year-round whale and dolphin watching.
+Kaikoura is a popular tourist destination and the best location in New Zealand for year-round whale and dolphin watching.
 You encounter resident sperm whales with a 95 % sighting chance throughout the year, and it is also the best place in the world to spot sperm whales.

 Dusky dolphins, common dolphins, and hector dolphins are also spotted year-round.
-There are two different seasons for whale watching, however, ocean life - nature is not hundred percent predictable.
+There are two different seasons for whale watching, however, ocean life - nature is not hundred % predictable.
 Exceptions occur, and you watch an unexpected pod of orcas during the winter.